-Forbo Flooring Systems is part of the Forbo Group, As a leading global floor covering manufacturer, we a global leader in Flooring and Movement Systems. have an obligation to provide high quality sustainable Forbo Flooring Systems manufactures and supplies products that are manufactured responsibly a full range of resilient and textile floor coverings regarding our impact on the environment.
-For the as well as a comprehensive collection of building health and wellbeing of our customers, employees and construction adhesives, primers and levelling and all our other stakeholders in the wider compounds for floor and wall applications.
-Forbo community, we want to make sure that the products Flooring Systems manufactures products for and decisions we make in operating our business commercial (professional) and residential markets. take into consideration and respect the needs of Our flooring portfolio comprises linoleum, sheet vinyl, our generation without compromising those of future luxury vinyl tiles, electrostatic flooring for clean rooms, generations. flocked flooring, carpet tiles, needlefelt, and textile and rigid aluminium-based entrance flooring.
+Forbo Flooring Systems is part of the Forbo Group, a global leader in Flooring and Movement Systems.
+Forbo Flooring Systems manufactures and supplies a full range of resilient and textile floor coverings as well as a comprehensive collection of building and construction adhesives, primers and levelling compounds for floor and wall applications.
+Forbo Flooring Systems manufactures products for commercial (professional) and residential markets.
+Our flooring portfolio comprises linoleum, sheet vinyl, luxury vinyl tiles, electrostatic flooring for clean rooms, flocked flooring, carpet tiles, needlefelt, and textile and rigid aluminium-based entrance flooring.
 The portfolio combines functionality and durability with coordinated colour and design and aims to deliver the most environmentally responsible offer for any application.